Circuit-killer/fpga-usbserial/README.md

 Sometimes it doesn't enumerate (doesn't work at all) on some USB ports.
 Soft-core UTMI works much more reliable when everything is clocked at 48 MHz instead of 60 MHz.

-Very high RX error count aoccurs with 60 MHz UTMI RX core.
+With 60 MHz it looses serial chars.
+RX error count is higher with 60 MHz UTMI RX core.